by Lizz Giordano

 Development Finally Reaching All Stations

-The intersection of Martin Luther King Jr. Way South and South Henderson Street comes alive when crowds of school kids and commuters stream off trains at the Rainier Beach Station.
+The intersection of Martin Luther King Jr. Way S. and South Henderson Street comes alive when crowds of school kids and commuters stream off trains at the Rainier Beach Station.
 But between light rail trains, the intersection is quiet and devoid of foot traffic.

 The Vegetable Bin convenience store sits opposite from a parking lot, and a vacant building anchors the southeast corner.
-Complicating the already steep terrain to the west, Seattle City Light’s transmission lines cut across Martin Luther King Jr. Way South just north of the station, leaving a wide strip of barren land.
+Complicating the already steep terrain to the west, Seattle City Light’s transmission lines cut across Martin Luther King Jr. Way S. just north of the station, leaving a wide strip of barren land.

 Along with the topography complicating development, the perception of crime and safety in the neighborhood probably made developers a bit more cautious about investing in this area, said David Sauvion of the Rainier Beach Action Coalition (RBAC).